asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 Once the goal has been accomplished the team can stop tracking the metric.
 Who better to know how to improve the team than the team actually doing the work.
 They should be having regular retrospectives and continuously improving.

-## Leadership Driven Metrics or Cross Team Metrics
+## Leadership-Driven Metrics or Cross Team Metrics

 In contrast, a vast majority of metrics collected for use outside of the cross-functional team are the problematic ones.
 In some cases the organization wants to measure some things across the different cross-functional teams (which, by the way, is a bad idea in itself).
 These types of metrics put your organization at risk to unravel your agile practices and oppose agile principles.